Day 3 - Module 8: Exercises

 Modify

-to include a dietary preference, e.g.,"low-carb"
+users_agentto include a dietary preference, e.g.,"low-carb"or"vegan". -

 Ensure the

-respects this constraint when generating meal options. -
+chef_agentrespects this constraint when generating meal options. -

 Optional Extensions: